-- "The Terrain shares a lot with its GM sibling, the Chevrolet Equinox, but comes across as more upscale, with higher-quality materials and a snazzier, more luxurious look that includes satin metal trim and 2-tone leather." -- Kelley Blue Book
+- "Think of the 2015 GMC Terrain as the upscale cousin to the similar Chevrolet Equinox SUV.
+It boasts higher-quality materials and a snazzier, more luxurious interior design that includes satin metal trim and 2-tone leather." -- Kelley Blue Book

 - "Inside, the Denali has a nice looking soft-touch dash pad, a wood-trimmed steering wheel, a leather armrest, matching wood and leather door inserts, illuminated sills and the obligatory Denali logo embossed in the leather seats.
 The interior changes are as subtle as they are on the exterior, but they're nice." -- Autoblog (2013)

 - "Denali is a notable step up from its siblings.
 Its padded dashtop, red contrast stitching, and genuine wood trim on the steering wheel give the cabin a decidedly upscale feel worthy of the model's price premium." -- Consumer Guide (2013)

 The 2015 Terrain seats five and comes with cloth upholstery and sliding rear seats.
 Heated front seats, power-adjustable front seats and leather upholstery are available.
 Reviewers write that the front seats are comfortable and supportive, and many agree that the sliding rear seats enable rear passengers to have an abundance of legroom.
 Others mention that headroom is ample in both rows.

 - "First and foremost, the Terrain delivers a comfortable and quiet ride that's well suited for daily commuting or long-distance road trips.
 GMC has gone to extra effort to make the Terrain's cabin as free from exterior noise as possible.
 A plush, well-shielded driving experience is what the majority of family-centric buyers want, and the Terrain delivers." -- AutoTrader